Skip to main content

 Holly Hunt

-Here are the stats and facts behind a year to remember for the Three Lions
+Here are the stats behind a record-breaking 2025 after the head coach's arrival

-We take a look back at the stats and facts behind a memorable 12 months, including a perfect 2026 FIFA World Cup qualifying campaign, new boss Thomas Tuchel’s impact and the standout stars.
+As Tuchel prepares for his first international camp of 2026, the last camp before the FIFA World Cup, we take a look back at the stats and facts behind a memorable 12 months.
+That includes a perfect 2026 FIFA World Cup qualifying campaign, Tuchel's impact and the standout stars.

 A record-breaking qualifying campaign